Tinkerforge/brickd/README.rst

 Brick Daemon also depends on the following libraries:

 * libusb-1.0 (mandatory)
-* libudev (optional for USB hotplug, Linux only)
 * pm-utils (optional for suspend/resume handling, Linux without systemd only)

 On Debian based Linux distributions try::

- sudo apt-get install build-essential pkg-config libusb-1.0-0-dev libudev-dev pm-utils
+ sudo apt-get install build-essential pkg-config libusb-1.0-0-dev pm-utils

 On Fedora Linux try::

- sudo yum groupinstall "Development Tools" sudo yum install libusb1-devel libudev-devel pm-utils-devel
+ sudo yum groupinstall "Development Tools" sudo yum install libusb1-devel pm-utils-devel

 For Windows and macOS a suitable pre-compiled libusb-1.0 binary is part of this repository.